Recently, I was asked by a dad expecting twins, “How early can I know the gender of twins?”

 You can always make non-gender-specific preparations for your twins by purchasing things like high chairs and other general baby gear.
 For example, you know your twins are going to need cribs regardless of whether they’re boys or girls.
 They will likewise need booster seats, strollers, diapers, and more items that are not gender-specific.
 Here’s list of some of my favorite twin gear.

 Your medical situation may vary.
-So I definitely want you to talk to your doctor about when you can find out the gender of your babies.
+So I definitely want you to ask your doctor when can you find out the gender of twins in your particular situation.
 And if you are really curious, then I’d definitely ask early on in your twin pregnancy.

 Read more of what to expect during the twin pregnancy in my book, the Dad’s Guide to Twins: How to Survive the Twin Pregnancy and Prepare for Your Twins.